-Sometimes, even after enabling language bar in your Windows Control Panel, you may find that the Language bar is missing.
+Sometimes, even after enabling the Language bar in your Windows Control Panel, you may find that the Language bar is missing.
 It may disappear completely and become visible only when UAC prompts to switch to the administrator account.
 The possible reason for this problem could be the addition of just a single language as an input language.

-Remember, Language bar will be displayed either on taskbar or desktop, only when you select more than one language as input language.
+Remember, the Language bar will be displayed either on the taskbar or desktop, only when you select more than one language as input language.
 Be sure your second language is listed in the input language list.
 If not you can add it by pressing Add button to add another language.

 If you find that your Language Bar is still missing, here is what you may try.

 Open Windows 10 Settings > Time and Language > Language settings.

 Click on Keyboard to open the following settings: